-4.3 CHIEF STATISTICAL OFFICER.
-STATISTICAL OFFICERS
+4.3 CHIEF STATISTICAL OFFICER, STATISTICAL OFFICERS

-The Statistical Officer is responsible for all phases of competitor registration and results production during a competition.
-The Statistical Officer must appoint and train sufficient scorers to score all targets according to these Rules.
-In a small competition, the Statistical Officer may also be a target scorer.
-The Statistical Officer must ensure that preliminary results are posted on the Official Bulletin Board in a timely manner and that a Final Results Bulletin is provided for team officials and competitors.
-When Visual Image Scoring (VIS, rule 8.3) is used, the Statistical Officer should be someone who has experience and training in the proper use of the VIS system.
-The Chief Statistical Officer is responsible for making final decisions on all score challenges (Rule 8.1.8).
+The Chief Statistical Officer is appointed by the Match Director and is responsible for processing competitor entries, squadding competitors, scoring targets and processing scores to produce preliminary and final results lists.
+The Chief Statistical Officer may appoint additional Statistical Officers as required.
+If paper targets are scored in the statistical office, the Chief Statistical Officer must appoint and train the Scorers (Rule 4.5).
+There should, as a guideline, be sufficient Scorers to score the targets from one relay before the targets from a subsequent relay arrive in the statistical office.
+If the manual scoring of paper targets is used and a Score Challenge Officer(s) is not appointed (Rule 4.4), the Chief Statistical Officer shall be responsible for making final decisions on all score challenges (Rule 8.1.9).
+In a small competition, the Statistical Officer may also be the target Scorer.
+The Statistical Officer must post preliminary results on the Official Bulletin Board in a timely manner and provide a Final Results Bulletin for team officials and competitors.
+When Visual Image Scoring (VIS, rule 8.4) is used, the Statistical Officer should be someone with experience and training in the proper use of the VIS system (Rule 8.1.9).
 The Statistical Officer must retain all fired and scored targets until the expiration of the time allowed for challenges and protests.